ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - Artemis also allows you to detect plagiarism attempts.
 - Artemis conducts this by analyzing the similarities between all student submissions and flagging those which exceed a given threshold.
 You can compare all flagged submissions side by side and confirm plagiarism attempts.
 - Instructors can download a ``CSV`` report of accepted and rejected plagiarism attempts for further processing on external systems.
-- To check for plagiarism, you must navigate to the individual exercise.
+- To apply the plagiarism check, you must navigate to the individual exercise.
 This can be done by navigating to:

      *Exam Management* -> *Exercise Groups* -> *View* on the specific exercise.